michaelenglert/hanadb-monitoring-extension/README.md

 ## Troubleshoot

+1. Verify Machine Agent Data: Please start the Machine Agent without the extension and make sure that it reports data.
+Verify that the machine agent status is UP and it is reporting Hardware Metrics.
+2. `config.yml`: Validate the file [here](http://www.yamllint.com/).
+3. Metric Limit: Please start the machine agent with the argument `-Dappdynamics.agent.maxMetrics=5000` if there is a metric limit reached error in the logs.
+If you don't see the expected metrics, this could be the cause.
+4. Check Logs: There could be some obvious errors in the machine agent logs.
+Please take a look.
+5. `The config cannot be null` error: This usually happens when on a windows machine in `monitor.xml` you give `config.yml` file path with linux file path separator `/`.
+Use Windows file path separator `\` e.g. `monitors\Monitor\config.yml`.
+For Windows, please specify the complete path.
+6. Collect Debug Logs: Edit the file, `<MachineAgent>/conf/logging/log4j.xml` and update the level of the appender `com.appdynamics` and `com.singularity` to debug.
+Let it run for 5-10 minutes and attach the logs to a support ticket.
-* If you encounter Exceptions with `[Read timed out]` please check the `communicationtimeout` setting within the `connectionString`.
+7. If you encounter Exceptions with `[Read timed out]` please check the `communicationtimeout` setting within the `connectionString`.
 The query and the processing time might not fit into the specified window.

 ## Support